 Still Eligible: No.

 Hot Streak: Since 1992, at least one actor from an HBO film has been nominated in this category — films, not limited series.

 Fun Fact: Benedict Cumberbatch is one nomination away from tying Laurence Olivier for the second-most nominations in the history of this category.
 Olivier, however, won four out of his six nominations, whereas the best Cumberbatch could hope for is half that.

 Can Darren Criss follow in the footsteps of Courtney B. Vance and Cuba Gooding Jr. in “American Crime Story”?
-Can Benedict Cumberbatch get back in the race without “Sherlock”?
-Can Kyle MacLachlan earn his first Emmy nomination since “Twin Peaks” first went off the air in 1992?
+Can Benedict Cumberbatch get back in the winners’ circle without “Sherlock”?
+Can Jeff Daniels win two Emmys in the same year?

 Below are IndieWire TV Critic Ben Travers’ predictions for Outstanding Lead Actor in a Limited Series or TV Movie (listed in alphabetical order), which will be updated throughout the season.
 Make sure to keep checking IndieWire for all the latest buzz and highlights from the 2018 race, and read predictions for the rest of the categories, as well.

 - Darren Criss, “The Assassination of Gianni Versace: American Crime Story”

 Could Win: Darren Criss, “The Assassination of Gianni Versace: American Crime Story”